-Can You be Awarded Disability Benefits for Meningitis?
+Can You Be Awarded Disability Benefits for Meningitis in Chicago, IL?

 Meningitis is an infection that affects the delicate membranes—called meninges -—that cover the brain and spinal cord.
 The disease is not common, with only about 200,000 cases per year in the U.S., and it may arise from a variety of causes.
 The most serious form of the disease is caused by bacteria.
 Bacterial meningitis can be life-threatening or lead to brain damage unless treated quickly.
 Meningitis caused by a virus is the most common form of the disease and although generally less serious than bacterial meningitis, viral meningitis can still cause significant health problems.
 Other—rarer—sources of meningitis include fungus, parasites, and amoebas.

 The Social Security Administration (SSA) recognizes meningitis as a disability that in some cases qualifies for monthly Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 To determine if you are medically eligible for disability benefits Social Security has a set of procedures in place.
 These procedures are published in a handbook known as the “Blue Book,” and it includes a list of various disabling conditions known as “listings.”
 The criteria for benefits approval for meningitis fall under the listing for immune deficiency disorders—Listing 14.07.
 To meet the criteria for this listing, “your infection must either be resistant to treatment or require hospitalization or intravenous treatment three or more times in a 12-month period.”